marceleisenhut/Arduino-RFID-Keypad/README.md

 # Arduino-RFID-Keypad
-RFID with PIN Locker (base with PowerShell Server)
+RFID with PIN Locker (base with PowerShell Server and CSV-File)

 - ZIP-Files are required library for the arduino code.
 - RFID_Server.ino: Arduino Code for (RFID MFRC522, LCD LiquidCrysta and Keypad)